collocations.org

 1. sudden bright light; sudden idea/emotion/action

-a rare flash of humour
+a rare flash of wit

-VERB + FLASH
+VERB + flash

-feel, have
+experience, feel, have

-He felt a brief flash of jealousy. | She had a sudden flash of inspiration.
+He felt a brief flash of jealousy.

 catch, detect, notice, see